jiehan-dev/nodejs-api-assessment/README.md

 1. Have Node.js, NPM and MySQL installed on local machine.
 2. Clone the repository to your local machine.
 3. In the project directory, open a terminal and run `npm install` to install necessary modules.
-4. Create a new MySQL database with the name of 'govtech_assessment_dev' and replace the MySQL credentials in the config file '/config/config.js'.
+4. Create a new MySQL database with the name of 'govtech_assessment_dev' and replace the MySQL credentials in the project config file '/config/config.js'.

    ```
-   // can be found in '/config/config.js'
+   // located at '/config/config.js'

    // Update local MySQL credentials here!
    config.dbConfig = {